Disclaimer: I don't own Frozen.

 A book flew over Anna's head.

 "You complete and utter moron!"

-She dodged something else that she couldn't recognize because of its high velocity, and she really hoped that the crack and crash that she heard wasn't her Joan of Arc painting.
+She dodged something else that she couldn't recognize because of its high velocity, and she really hoped the crack and crash she heard wasn't her Joan of Arc painting.

 Anna shakily smiled as she put her hands up in mock surrender.
 "Elsa, honey, sweetie, why don't we just take a deep breath, alright?
-Just calm do—"
+Just calm down—"

 "Do you have any idea what the words 'self-preservation' mean?!"
 Elsa snarled.
 Anna used her desk to keep some distance between her and the furious blonde, side-stepping when her counterpart tried to round it.
 Luckily, she was too slow to catch her because of her injuries, otherwise Anna wouldn't have stood a chance.

 It turned out that Elsa had been quite drugged when Anna visited her in the East tower two hours ago.
 She had fallen asleep (passed out, really) in her arms, and Kristoff helped carry her out of her cell-like room and into Anna's so the two of them could lay together on her much bigger mattress.

 It was actually quite endearing, cuddling with her while she slept.

 Elsa's growl deepened, and Anna squeaked a whimper when she saw that she had armed herself with another book.
 "Get back here, Anna, so I can beat some sense into you!"

 Anna nervously laughed.
 "Now, now, let's not do anything we might regr—Woah!"
 She barely dodged an inkwell that shattered against the wall behind her.